JorgenAerts/SensorBox/README.md

 It uses LED's to indicate if the reading is in the optimal range(green) or not(red).
-There is a testbutton to light up all leds for 2 seconds Readings can be seen in the serial monitor, on a webserver via http or on node red dashboard via MQTT
+There is a testbutton to light up all leds for 2 seconds Readings can be seen in the serial monitor, on a webserver via http or on node red dashboard via MQTT It can receive updates over the air as well